 The Wake School Board unanimously approved their 2020-2021 budget on May 5, 2020.
-The proposal includes a request of $29.9 million in additional funding from county commissioners.
+The proposal included a request of $29.9 million in additional funding from county commissioners.
 As in recent years, much of this budget request is to cover unfunded mandates from the NC legislature.
-Unlike recent years, the school system has had to react very quickly to a global pandemic which is reflected in this budget.
+Unlike recent years, the school system had to react very quickly to a global pandemic.
 The school system website has an excellent page dedicated to the budget.
-Review the highlights of the request, read Superintendent Moore’s letter on the budget, and find a link to the full budget document.
-We must ensure our teachers and students still get the resources they need to maintain a strong public school system that helps every child succeed.
-While this pandemic is already causing great economic unrest, we must not sacrifice investments in our children.
-We support full funding of the school system request.
+Review the highlights of the request and find a link to the full budget document.

-Wake County Manager, David Ellis, will present his budget proposal to county commissioners on May 18th.
-While state lawmakers continue to fund millions of dollars for the privatization of schools (for-profit charters, private school vouchers), leaving public schools underfunded, our teachers and students continue to be asked to do more with less.
+Wake County Manager, David Ellis, presented his budget proposal to county commissioners on May 18th.
+While state lawmakers continued to fund millions of dollars for the privatization of schools (for-profit charters, private school vouchers), leaving public schools underfunded, our teachers and students continue to be asked to do more with less.
 Our county governments are burdened with supplementing funds that have historically been provided by the state.
-We will push commissioners to fully fund the school system request; to be bold and creative in the use of CARES Act funds and state funds allocated through the NCGA’s recent COVID Relief bills: HB-1043 and SB-704.
+We pushed commissioners to fully fund the school system request; to be bold and creative in the use of CARES Act funds and state funds allocated through the NCGA’s recent COVID Relief bills: HB-1043 and SB-704.

 - April 14, 2020- Superintendent Cathy Moore presented her 2020-21 operating budget to the school board.

 - *Due to the COVID-19 pandemic, all budget public hearings for 2020 were held virtually, with public comments submitted online.

 The State Budget & WCPSS: